 Antoine Laurain’s sixth novel is a gloriously French thriller that you’ll devour in one sitting.

-Ali Smith's book challenges our understanding of fiction and identity.
+Ali Smith’s How To Be Both is a playful, two-part novel that reconstructs our understanding of fiction and identity.

 The 2003 Women’s Prize for Fiction winner explores a white woman’s role in the slave trade and is a powerful read.

 2020 marks the 25th anniversary of the Women’s Prize for Fiction.
 Let’s take a look at the amazing past winners and why the prize is needed more than ever.